 It’s a good idea to know the different types of water heaters available before you purchase one:

-- Conventional Storage Water Heaters– They offer a ready reservoir (storage tank) of hot water
+1. Conventional Storage: Offer a ready reservoir (storage tank) of hot water.

-- Demand (Tankless or Instantaneous) Water Heaters – These systems heat water directly without the use of a storage tank
+2. Demand (Tankless or Instantaneous): Heat water directly without the use of a storage tank.

-- Heat Pump Water Heaters – They move heat from one place to another instead of generating heat directly for providing hot water
+3. Heat Pump: Move heat from one place to another instead of generating heat directly for providing hot water.

-- Tankless Coil & Indirect Water Heaters – They use a home’s space heating system to heat water
+5. Tankless Coil & Indirect: Use your home’s space heating system to heat water.

 Conventional Storage Water Heaters